crowntega/alx-low_level_programming/0x03-debugging/README.md

-0. Multiple mains
+Multiple mains
-1. Like, comment, subscribe
+Like, comment, subscribe
-mandatory
+mandator
-2. 0 > 972?
+is  0 greater 972
-3. Leap year
+Leap year